microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationsubmission-reassign.md

 ---

 #### Response
-The following is an example of the response when `Prefer: include-unknown-enum-members` is NOT provided in the request header and the submission hasn't been returned before.
+The following is an example of the response when `Prefer: include-unknown-enum-members` isn't provided in the request header and the submission hasn't been returned before.

 <!-- {
   "blockType": "response",